-^ Categories with an estimate of 1 to 9 people have been suppressed with "n<10" to protect confidentiality.
+[^] Categories with an estimate of 1 to 9 people have been suppressed with "n<10" to protect confidentiality.

 Another important measure of poverty in a community is the proportion of pregnant women who qualify for and receive Medicaid funding to cover their maternity care.
 Medicaid pays for maternity care for those who have an income at or below 185% of the federal poverty level.
-In 2018, 863 (39%) of civilian births in Kitsap County were paid for by Medicaid.3 There has been some fluctuation in the percentage of births that are paid by Medicaid each year in Kitsap, since 2010, Kitsap has had a statistically significant decreasing trend.
-As shown in Figure 20, Kitsap's rate has been close to the state's rate from 2004 to 2018.
-In 2017, Kitsap had a statistically significantly lower percentage of births paid by Medicaid, but in 2018, although Kitsap's rate was still lower than Washington's, the difference was no longer statistically significant.
+In 2020, 798 (37%) of civilian births in Kitsap County were paid for by Medicaid.3 There has been some fluctuation in the percentage of births that are paid by Medicaid each year in Kitsap, since 2016, Kitsap has had a statistically significant decreasing trend.
+As shown in Figure 20, Kitsap's rate has been close to the state's rate from 2010 to 2020.
+In 2019, Kitsap had a statistically significantly lower percentage of civilian births paid by Medicaid, but in 2020, although Kitsap's rate was still lower than Washington's, the difference was not statistically significant.

 Figure 20.
-Medicaid-Paid Civilian Births, Kitsap County: 2000 to 20183
+Medicaid-Paid Civilian Births, Kitsap County: 2010 to 20203

 Within Kitsap County, the percentage of births paid for by Medicaid varies across ZIP Codes (Figure 21).3 Many ZIP Codes have very low numbers of births, making the percentage paid by Medicaid unreliable.
-Of those with high enough numbers of births, the ZIP Code with the lowest percentage of Medicaid-paid births is 98110 (19%, Bainbridge Island), while the ZIP Codes with the highest percentages are 98337 (57%) and 98310 (54%).
+Of those with high enough numbers of births, the ZIP Code with the lowest percentage of Medicaid-paid births is 98383 (19%, Silverdale), while the ZIP Codes with the highest percentages are 98337 (43%, Bremerton) and 98528 (51%, Belfair).